OCA/stock-logistics-workflow/purchase_stock_picking_invoice_link/readme/USAGE.rst

 * Create a Purchase Order and confirm.
 * Deliver its pickings totally or partially.
 * Create an invoice of the goods delivered.
-* If you open invoice form, you must see a new Pickings tab with information about them.
+* If you open invoice form, you must see a smart-button labeled *Pickings*.
+* Click on this smart-button to see the linked pickings.